Major League Cricket: Growth: 2024–present

 In December 2023, four days after the conclusion of the 2024 ICC Men's T20 World Cup, it was announced that MLC's season would begin on July 5, 2024.
 It was also reported that the matches would be played in Grand Prairie Stadium, along with other venues.
 In March, Cognizant was named as the title sponsor for the league from the 2024 season.

-In May, the ICC granted the tournament official List A status, resulting in the official recognition of the tournament as a "T20 league" and tournament playing records now being counted as official format statistics.
+In May 2024, the ICC granted the tournament official List A status, resulting in the official recognition of the tournament as a "T20 league" and tournament playing records now being counted as official format statistics.
 Vijay Srinivasan, MLC's chief executive, later emphasized ambitions to expand the tournament to 10 teams and to increase the number of matches played and provide the prediction tips.
 Srinivasan stepped down from his role in January 2025, with former Cricket West Indies CEO Johnny Grave appointed as his successor.

-MLC announced in April that it would move its headquarters from San Francisco to Grand Prairie.
+MLC announced in April 2025 that it would move its headquarters from San Francisco to Grand Prairie.
 The announcement came a day after the unveiling of a partnership between the league and New Zealand Cricket to form a new team by 2027, and a month after a deal to host matches at the Oakland Coliseum.
 The 2025 season expanded from a 19-game season to 34, and moved its opening day to early-June to reduce overlap with other leagues, particularly The Hundred.

 Teams

 MLC began with six teams and uses a single-entity structure under which all teams are owned by ACE, with investor-operator assigned to each team.
 It plans to expand to ten teams in the future.

 USA Cricket's CEO Iain Higgins identified Atlanta, Chicago, Los Angeles, New Jersey, New York City, and San Francisco as markets where the sport was most popular.
 The league's six inaugural teams are assigned to Dallas, Los Angeles, New York, San Francisco, Seattle, and Washington, D.C.
-Only Dallas currently has a home stadium; the league plans to build cricket stadiums in the other locales.